Who is responsible if you are injured due to unsafe premises? For example, what happens if you slip and fall on an uneven, poorly lit staircase?

-Defendants will also argue that even though a plaintiff may not have been aware of a defendant’s negligence, the plaintiff was nevertheless negligent in bring about his own injuries.
-If defendant can show that the plaintiff’s negligence was equal to or greater than the defendant’s negligence, the plaintiff cannot recover AT ALL.
+Defendants will also argue that even though a plaintiff may not have been aware of a defendant’s negligence, the plaintiff was nevertheless negligent in bringing about his own injuries.
+If the defendant can show that the plaintiff’s negligence was equal to or greater than the defendant’s negligence, the plaintiff cannot recover AT ALL.
 If the defendant can show the plaintiff was less than 50% negligent, the plaintiff’s award is reduced by that percentage by the court.

-In addition to point the finger of blame at an injured person, defendants also often point the finger at parties not involved in the case at all.
+In addition to pointing the finger of blame at an injured person, defendants also often point the finger at parties not involved in the case at all.
 For example, if a shopper slips and falls in water that may be leaking from a drink refrigerator, the premises owner may argue that the provider of the refrigerator is the responsible party.

 As you can see, unsafe premises cases can be complicated and difficult to prove.
 To get the best result for your case, call us at 404-622-5337 today to schedule a free consultation.